 But what do braces for kids cost?
 In the UK, some children can get free braces on the NHS – but only metal ones.
 The benefit of paying for private treatment is you can opt for clear or invisible braces which your child may feel less self-conscious about.
-If you’re in the US, dental insurance might help cover some of the cost.

 Table of contents

 At what age can children have orthodontic braces?

 Although braces can straighten teeth at any age, and braces for adults can achieve excellent results, they are usually more effective on children whose bones are still growing and forming.
 Braces treatment often begins once most adult teeth have erupted.
 That's around age 10-14.

 However, some children start treatment as early as age 6 or 7 if there is a medical reason to do so.
 A lot depends on the type of problem they have and how their adult teeth are coming through.

 - Move teeth into the correct position as they emerge

 - Reduce the risk of injury to prominent teeth

 - Lower the chances of teeth becoming impacted under gums

 - Improve facial aesthetics